Transformations of lattice diagrams and their associated dotted diagrams: Dotted diagrams and their reduced diagrams

-\begin{definition} Let $\Gamma$ be a dotted graph.
-We say that $\Gamma$ is {\it reducible} if we cannot apply deformations I--IV to $\Gamma$.
-And we call a dotted graph $\Gamma'$ a {\it reduced graph} of $\Gamma$ if $\Gamma'$ is not reducible and $\Gamma'$ is obtained from $\Gamma$ by a finite sequence of deformations I--IV.
+\begin{definition} Let $\Gamma$ be a dotted diagram.
+We say that $\Gamma$ is {\it reducible} if we can apply one of deformations I--IV to $\Gamma$.
+And we call a dotted diagram $\Gamma'$ a {\it reduced diagram} of $\Gamma$ if $\Gamma'$ is not reducible and $\Gamma'$ is obtained from $\Gamma$ by a finite sequence of deformations I--IV.

-Further, we consider a specific deformation IV, called a {\it deformation IVa}, that satisfies one of the following conditions (a1) and (a2):
+Further, we consider a specific deformation IV, called a {\it deformation IVa}, that satisfies one of the following conditions (a1) and (a2).
+We denote by $\mathcal{R}$ a deformation IV.

 \begin{enumerate}